MinishLab/semhash/README.md

 pip install semhash
 ```

-Deduplicate a single dataset with the following code (note: the examples assume you have `datasets` installed, which you can install with `pip install datasets`):
+Deduplicate a single dataset and find outliers/representative samples with the following code (note: the examples assume you have `datasets` installed, which you can install with `pip install datasets`):

 ```python
 from datasets import load_dataset